Career Counseling in San Francisco, California

 Not all counseling is the same.
 Different therapists, methods, and timing can lead to very different results.
 We’ll build a plan that addresses your concerns directly and works with how you actually relate.

-• Therapy is most successful when both partners are committed to doing work both in and out of sessions.
-While I can’t promise a timeline, I can work with you to clarify goals and ensure everyone feels good about the progress that’s being made toward achieving that goal.
+• Therapy is most successful when you can commit to doing work both in and out of sessions.
+While I can’t promise a timeline, I can work with you to clarify goals and ensure you feel good about the progress that’s being made toward achieving that goal.

 Hi, I’m Mikayla.